J.P. Crawford Player Props: Mariners vs. Astros

-On Friday, J.P.
-Crawford (coming off going 0-for-2) and the Seattle Mariners face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 10:10 PM ET.
+After batting .206 with a double, a home run, seven walks and eight RBI in his past 10 games, J.P.
+Crawford and the Seattle Mariners take on the Houston Astros (who will start J.P.
+France) at 9:40 PM ET on Saturday.

-In his most recent game he had a hitless showing (0-for-2) against the Athletics.
+In his previous game he had a one-hit performance (1-for-4) against the Astros.

 J.P.
 Crawford Game Info & Props vs. the Astros